100475293/100475293/README.md

 ## Hi there 👋
+- 🎓 I'm a student pursuing a double degree in Computer Engineering and Business Administration.
+- 🔭 Enthusiast for continuous learning with a lot to demonstrate.
+- 🌱 I’m looking to collaborate on initiatives that drive innovation in technology.
+- 👀 Fun fact: In my free time, I enjoy playing the guitar.

 <!--
 **100475293/100475293** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.